 In China, a person aged 14 years and above is considered to be responsible for their actions, and treated as an adult under the law.
 If detained, a person of this age will be held with adults and be subject to the same conditions and legal processes as adults.

 Penalties for all types of drug offences, including use, possession, manufacturing, selling or trafficking, are severe, and can include life imprisonment or the death penalty.
 These laws are strictly enforced, even for small quantities of 'soft' drugs and will apply to persons over the age of 14 years.

-In 2014, a number of foreigners in China were arrested for allegedly trafficking significant quantities of drugs, mainly when attempting to exit China at the airport in Guangzhou.
+In 2014 and 2015 a number of foreigners in China were arrested for allegedly trafficking significant quantities of drugs, mainly when attempting to exit China at the airport in Guangzhou.
 In recent years, Chinese authorities have executed foreign nationals who were found guilty of smuggling drugs.

 The Australian Government cannot override the laws and penalties imposed by another country and it is not able to intervene or interfere in the Chinese judicial process.
 Under Chinese law, there is very limited scope to appeal for clemency for any Australians sentenced to death.
 More information on the risks of carrying drugs is available on the drugs page.

 Travellers have also been asked to carry goods concealing narcotics out of China.
 You should never carry parcels or luggage for others.
 China uses sophisticated technology and highly trained personnel for detecting the carriage of illegal drugs at international airports and throughout China.

 Australians in China should understand the serious penalties for all forms of drug offences and comply with local laws in full.